yeswecan/Playerok_rewrite/AIDocs/playlist_element_action_editor_spec.md

         4. The original word text is replaced by the new `ActionNode`.
         5. The `onActionCreated(word, qualifier)` callback *must* be triggered, allowing the parent to update `registeredActions` if needed.
 *   **`ActionNode` Interaction:**
-    *   **Editing Name:** (TODO) Clicking the word text within the `ActionNode` should allow the user to edit it directly.
-This might involve temporarily replacing the node with a text input or using Tiptap's contenteditable features carefully.
-Saving the edit *must* trigger the `onActionWordChanged(nodeId, newWord)` callback.
+    *   **Editing Name:** Double-clicking the word text within the `ActionNode` enters inline edit mode with an input field.
+Saving the edit (via Enter or blur) updates the node and triggers the `onActionWordChanged(nodeId, newWord)` callback.
+Pressing Escape cancels editing.
+After committing or cancelling, the editor automatically blurs, hiding the suggestion menu.
     *   **Changing Qualifier:** Clicking the `ActionNode`'s dropdown area opens a list of `qualifierOptions`.
 Selecting a qualifier updates the node's internal state and *must trigger an external event/callback* provided by the parent component (`onQualifierChanged(nodeId, newQualifier)`), passing the node identifier and the new qualifier.
     *   **Deleting:** Clicking the "x" button (located to the right of the word within the node) removes the `ActionNode` from the editor content and *must* trigger the `onActionDeleted(nodeId)` callback.